Our Location

 • Fluoride poisoning of the thyroid

-• Iron, zinc, selenium and magnesium deficiency
+• Iron, zinc, selenium, and magnesium deficiency

 • Cellular resistance to thyroid hormone